Eat Shrimp for Weight Loss: Unpacking the Health Benefits & Nutritional Profile

-Weight Loss & Diets | Written by Nathan Petitpas | Updated on 24 January 2022
+Weight Loss & Diets | Written by Nathan Petitpas | Updated on 23 July 2024

 Shrimp is a very commonly enjoyed seafood among Americans, and fortunately, we don’t have to give up all of our favorite foods to shed belly fat.
 Because shrimp is high in protein and has many vitamins, it can be easily incorporated into healthy diets.

-However, some say shrimp can lead to bad cholesterol and most don’t understand the true benefits shrimp can provide so we’ll break down each..
+However, some say shrimp can lead to bad cholesterol and most don’t understand the true benefits shrimp can provide so we’ll break down each.

 How Many Calories Are In Shrimp?

 Since weight loss is primarily about calories in, calories out it’s important to consider the calories of any dish before deciding if it’s beneficial to weight loss.
-According to the USDA, a 3 oz serving of cooked shrimp contains only 84 calories, making it a great low-calorie choice to add to your weight loss repertoire.
-For reference, 3 oz is approximately 8-9 large shrimp.
+According to the USDA, a 3 oz serving of cooked shrimp contains only 84 calories, making it a great low-calorie choice to add to your weight loss repertoire.1 For reference, 3 oz is approximately 8-9 large shrimp.
 That’s a decent portion of meat that can be thrown in with some tasty sides.

 Valuable Nutrients Found In Shrimp That Can Help You Lose Weight

 Besides being very low in calories, shrimp also contains several valuable nutrients that aid in slimming down.
-That same 3 oz serving of shrimp packs 18 grams of protein and boasts a whopping 48% of your RDI (recommended dietary intake) of selenium, a mineral that is known to aid in the production of active thyroid hormones and promote a healthy cardiovascular system, according to the National Library of Medicine
+That same 3 oz serving of shrimp packs 18 grams of protein and boasts a whopping 48% of your RDI (recommended dietary intake) of selenium, a mineral that is known to aid in the production of active thyroid hormones and promote a healthy cardiovascular system, according to the National Library of Medicine.

 Shrimp also contains healthy amounts of Vitamin B12, Iron, Phosphorus, Niacin, Zinc, Magnesium, and Iodine, all of which are beneficial towards a healthy diet.
 By incorporating more of these essential nutrients in your diet, you’ll not only improve your chances of losing weight, you’ll also improve your overall health.

 Additionally, shrimp contains 70 mg of calcium per 3 oz serving, another valuable nutrient in weight loss and a healthy diet.
-According to the National Library of Medicine, research has suggested that people with higher calcium intake are less likely to be overweight, obese, or develop metabolic disorders such as insulin resistance syndrome.
+According to the National Library of Medicine, research has suggested that people with higher calcium intake are less likely to be overweight, obese, or develop metabolic disorders such as insulin resistance syndrome.2

 However, calcium obtained from non-dairy sources is more likely to help you achieve your weight loss goals as dairy products tend to be higher in fat.
 Some excellent and healthy sources of calcium to consider adding to your healthy diet include beans, kale, broccoli, and milk alternatives such as soy milk.

 Finally, shrimp is an excellent source of Vitamin D, another important nutrient for weight loss and a healthy diet.
-According to the USDA’s Dietary Guidelines Advisory Committee, 94% of Americans don’t consume enough Vitamin D in their diet.
-Vitamin D works together with calcium to strengthen your bones and is vital to a healthy immune system.
+According to the USDA’s Dietary Guidelines Advisory Committee, 94% of Americans don’t consume enough Vitamin D in their diet.3 Vitamin D works together with calcium to strengthen your bones and is vital to a healthy immune system.

 You can boost your Vitamin D levels by consuming shrimp, tuna, spinach, mushrooms, and egg yolks.
-However, you can also boost your Vitamin D levels by getting outside in the sunshine more often (safely of course).
+However, you can also boost your Vitamin D levels by getting outside in the sunshine more often (safely of course).4

-The Myth Behind Shrimp and Cholesterol
+The Myth Behind Shrimp & Cholesterol

 Shrimp is sometimes scrutinized in terms of its health benefits because it is naturally higher in cholesterol than other types of seafood.
 For example, that same 3 oz serving of shrimp contains 189 mg of cholesterol, whereas the same size portion of tuna only contains 36 mg of cholesterol.
 Cholesterol is a word that can have scary connotations, most commonly that higher levels of cholesterol lead to a higher risk of heart disease.